bopwerks/keep/README.md

 # keep

 `keep` is a language for tracking finances using the double-entry bookkeeping method.
-The user defines accounts with the `asset`, `liability`, `income`, and `expense` keywords; creates hierarchies of accounts with the `<-` operator; displaying balance sheets and income statements; automatically computes values or ratios of interest using the `track` keyword; and produces plots of these accounts or values using the `plot` subcommand.
+The user defines accounts with the `asset`, `liability`, `income`, and `expense` keywords; creates hierarchies of accounts with the `<-` operator; displays balance sheets and income statements; automatically computes values or ratios of interest using the `track` keyword; and produces plots of these accounts or values using the `plot` subcommand.

 ## Example